 Cover Dark Acne Scars

-If you wrestle with breakouts, chances are you’re also interested in learning how to cover those dark scars acne can leave behind.
+If you wrestle with breakouts, chances are you’re also interested in learning how to cover those dark marks acne can leave behind.
 In order to conceal these annoying acne scars and even out your complexion, Ashley suggests using a concealer like Maybelline Dark Spot Corrector.

 “If I don’t plan on wearing full foundation,” Ashley said, “I start with a CC cream all over to sort of even everything out.
 Lately I’ve been using IT Cosmetics CC Cream in Natural Tan.
 I blend that out with a damp beauty blender.
 Then, I apply Maybelline Dark Spot corrector where I need it, also with a beauty blender.
 This is the best makeup product for covering dark acne scars.
 I tried one of the green color correctors before, but my skin ended up looking a little grey.
 This spot corrector looks a lot more natural and blends in well with my foundation, which I love because I’m not really into heavy coverage.
 My goal is always to cover my acne without having my makeup look cakey.”